 You need to have your outreach plan ready.
 Set a specific number of prospects to outreach to per day, per week, and per month too.

-But make sure that you have a link in your message where your prospect can click and learn more about your business – if they want to.
+Make sure that you have a link in your message where your prospect can click and learn more about your business – if they want to.

 Get your prospects on the phone